 Fighting to be reunited with his body and make it in time for that night’s jazz gig, Joe managed to escape the Great Beyond and enter the “Great Before”.
 That’s where pre-born souls were mentored and prepped with personalities and character traits before being sent to Earth.

 He ended up mentoring “Soul (number) 22”, a recalcitrant cynic in the Great Before that had been unsuccessfully mentored by history’s luminaries.
 These included Carl Jung, Gandhi and even Mother Teresa.
 In all that time, no one could spark Soul 22’s passion for life and desire to be sent earthwards.

 At this point, it was pretty clear what the rest of the film’s plot would be about, so I’m going to spare you the details and (*mischievous grin*) go straight to the dreaded spoiler.

 Sorry again (*wink*).

-As stories go, this one turned out to have a “non-twist” my jaded nature failed to pick up until nearing the end.
+As stories go, this one turned out to have a “non-twist” my jaded nature failed to pick up until nearly the end.
 I say jaded cos I’ve seen more films in my life than I have changed socks!
-You probably have to.
+You probably have too.

 And I say “non-twist” because I actually expected something wonderfully unexpected.
 Like maybe Soul 22 was actually Joe’s dad.
 Or maybe even Joe himself, in some cinematic plot twist!